We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 This volume has been published in English through Thames & Hudson in the United States and is currently available for $34.95 in hardcover.

 Wiener, J. B. (2014, January 23).
 Ancestral Journeys: The Peopling of Europe from the First Venturers to the Vikings.
-Ancient History Encyclopedia.
-Retrieved from https://www.ancient.eu/review/44/
+World History Encyclopedia.
+Retrieved from https://www.ancient.eu/review/44/ancestral-journeys-the-peopling-of-europe-from-the/

 Wiener, James B. "Ancestral Journeys: The Peopling of Europe from the First Venturers to the Vikings."
-Ancient History Encyclopedia.
-Last modified January 23, 2014. https://www.ancient.eu/review/44/.
+World History Encyclopedia.
+Last modified January 23, 2014. https://www.ancient.eu/review/44/ancestral-journeys-the-peopling-of-europe-from-the/.

 Wiener, James B. "Ancestral Journeys: The Peopling of Europe from the First Venturers to the Vikings."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 23 Jan 2014.
+World History Encyclopedia.
+World History Encyclopedia, 23 Jan 2014.
 Web.
-25 Jun 2019.
+10 Apr 2021.